 This is a guest post from Janice Berger who lives in Texas and is an avid canner and a good friend.
 She travels with her husband and you would be surprise what she has “put up” in her “make shift” hotel rooms as she carries her supplies in the trunk of their car.
 I admire her tenacity and drive to still make it happen on a portable burner.

 The other day Janice emailed me with a recipe for pickled blueberries that she was interested in doing.
-The recipe is somewhat reminiscent of the Marachino Cherries with kind of a "marinating" process to infuse the flavors.
 The ingredients had a good balance and the acidity was more than adequate, but to my curiosity what could possibly be the finished flavor?
 A tangy sweet or a sour tart?
 This is what Janice told me about this recipe: